 Investing In Mortgages?
 Low Interest Rates Are Now Here

-Low-Interest Rates are nowhere, with interest rates on their way down and inventory on the rise.
-When your low-interest rate has been reached, it’s time to look toward alternative investment options like investing in higher-yielding assets like distressed real estate assets, including distressed real property.
+Low interest rates are nowhere to be seen, with interest rates on their way down and inventory rising.
+When your low-interest rate has been reached, it’s time to consider alternative investment options like investing in higher-yielding assets like distressed real estate assets, including distressed real property.

 Introduction to mortgages